What are the various types of gardens?

-What distinguishes a Therapeutic Garden from ordinary gardens?
+What distinguishes a Therapeutic Garden from other gardens?

 Site Analysis – Conducting an inventory of an outside area that is intended to be developed into a garden.
 This is the first step in compiling information necessary to create a Landscape Plan.
 It involves talking with the owner/client, research of the site’s history and analysis of existing conditions.
 Site conditions, such as natural features, circulation, climate, are many of the elements considered.